cmcevoy0405/User_engagement_analysis/README.md

 - Identify similarities among the leading organizations and target similar businesses.
 - Spend less money and time on mailing lists.
 - Encourage users to invite friends, possibly by running promotions and offering rewards when a member successfully invites a guest.

+### Dashboard
+The final part of this project involved creating a dashbard in Power BI to display my findings.
+I kept it pretty simple but utilised the DAX query a large amount.
+My dashboard displays a number of bar charts and pie charts showing:

+- The percentage adoption rate of different creation sources.
+- The adoption rates of inviting a user vs not.
+- The adoption rates of new vs old users.
+- The top 5 organisations with the highest number of adopted users.